jonasdieker/wg-gesucht-bot/README.md

 Just go to the website, enter all your filter requirements, apply filter and simply copy the url you get.

+Once you have copied the url, simply paste it into the `urls` list in `submit_wg.py`.

 ### 6 Run **scrapy** to setup the bot structure

 ``` bash